gshowalt/VirusPopModel/README.md

 And to see both of them:
 ![Dynamics Comparison](https://github.com/gshowalt/VirusPopModel/blob/main/TimeDependent_bothDyn_12Jan_b.png)

-And here's the phase potrait
+And here's the phase potrait, where the black dot marker is the 10,000 hour mark

 ![Phase Portrait](https://github.com/gshowalt/VirusPopModel/blob/main/PhasePortrait_noannot.png)